Theo-D/holbertonschool-low_level_programming/functions_nested_loops/README.md

 9-times_table.c - Contains the definition for a function that prints every times tables from 0 to 9.
 10-add.c - Contains the definition for a function that prints the result of the addition of two numbers.
 11-print_to_98.c - Contains the definition for a function that prints every natural number from a given number to 98.
+12-Write a function that prints the n times table, starting with 0.